encryption-alliance/unified-vault-format/vault metadata/README.md

 #### Example Protected Header

 As the current version of this specification only allows for predefined parameter values, nothing but the parameter order may change.
-The base64url-encoded version of the protected header should therefore always be this:
+The base64url-encoded version of the protected header for spec version 1 should therefore always be this:

 ```json
 "protected": "eyJlbmMiOiJBMjU2R0NNIiwiY3R5IjoianNvbiIsImNyaXQiOlsidXZmLnNwZWMudmVyc2lvbiJdLCJ1dmYuc3BlYy52ZXJzaW9uIjoxfQ"